eugabrielsilva/butterdocs/README.md

 - Automatic routing
 - Responsive layout
 - Supports direct editing on GitHub
+- Large compatibility with all basic hosting providers

+## Getting started
+[Explore the documentation](https://eugabrielsilva.tk/butterdocs) to know how to start using ButterDocs to create tasty documentations.

+The documentation website itself was made with ButterDocs, so this is a greate example on how to get started.
+The docs source code is bundled within the project.

 ## Dependencies
 - [Parsedown](https://parsedown.org)
 - [highlight.js](https://highlightjs.org)
 - [Bootstrap](https://getbootstrap.com)
 - [Font Awesome](https://fontawesome.com)

+## Credits
+ButterDocs is currently being developed by [Gabriel Silva](https://eugabrielsilva.tk).